Skip to content

 python

-result = session.command.execute_command(
+result = session.command.execute(

 "echo $TEST_VAR $ANOTHER_VAR",